Five Guidelines to Creating an Effective Savings Plan

 While some may not consider a tax return a bonus, it can still be treated as such.
 Depending on your situation, your tax return could be a big chunk of money, which could really give your savings a boost.
 If you feel it’s a worthy cause, you might be able to do something fun with a little of it first.
 People need to let go and relax once in a while, but just be sure to treat the majority of your “bonus” money as a true bonus.

-4. Categorize Your Savings
+4. Categorize Your Funds Within Your Savings Plan

 You may have your high yield savings for a certain purpose, like retirement, but it doesn’t have to all go towards that.
 Consider breaking it down into other categories.
 For example, you might put 70 percent of your savings towards retirement, 10 percent toward an annual holiday and 20 percent toward a family vacation.
 Some consider this a “savings bucket.”